jannikmi/extremitypathfinder/README.rst

 **Pros:**

-- very reduced visibility graph
+- very reduced visibility graph (time and memory!)
-- optimized algorithms
+- algorithms optimized for path finding
-- in theory computationally superior procedure
 - possibility to convert and use grid worlds

 **Cons:**

 - parallel computing not supported so far
-- new, but tested package. might still contain bugs
 - no existing speed comparison